-Over the next few days, I will post several of my favorite fall/winter soup recipes.
-They usually involve roasting some sort of vegetable, putting everything in a big pot and using a hand blender to get the soup nice & smooth.
+Many of the soups we prepare usually involve roasting some sort of vegetable, putting everything in a big pot and using a hand blender to get the soup nice & smooth.
 I try not to use cream in my soups, even soups that have the name “Creamy” in the title.

 If you don’t have one, you should purchase a hand blender, also known as an immersion blender or stick blender.
 You can get a decent hand blender for under $30 on Amazon and get it delivered in two days.
 No need to get a top of the line model, the basic hand blender will serve you well.

-- 2 butternut squash (about 4-5 pounds total), halved lengthwise, seeded
+- 2 large butternut squash about 4-5 pounds total, halved lengthwise, seeded

 - 2 cups chopped onions